 When multiple attachments are included in a single attachment element, they are displayed in the order they were added to the geodatabase.
 You can change the sort field, in combination with using a maximum number of images, to control which attachments are displayed when the report is generated.
 For example, you can display only the most recent annual inspection image for a fire hydrant or use the attachment names to show a well-defined set of ordered images.

 Use sort order when including a single attachment to display either the first or last image.
-On the Options tab of the Format Attachment pane under the Images heading, select fields that allow sorting and apply ascending or descending sorting.
+On the Options tab of the Element pane under the Images heading, select fields that allow sorting and apply ascending or descending sorting.

 The attachment element frame, and the frames for individual images within it, can be formatted with the following options: